hash-bang/async-chainable/README.md

 .await()
 --------
 Wait for one or more fired defer functions to complete before containing down the asyncChainable chain.

+	await() // Wait for all defered functions to finish await(string) // Wait for at least the named defer to finish await(string,...) // Wait for the specified named defers to finish await(array) // Wait for the specified named defers to finish

+Some examples:

 	// Wait for everything
 	asyncChainable()